Mental Health Disorders

 Psychosis

-Psychosis is a loss of connection with reality.
+Psychosis is a mental health condition characterized by a loss of connection with reality.
 A person with psychosis may hallucinate and see or hear people around them who aren’t there.
 They may have delusions about their accomplishments, their identity, or their relationships.
 Their delusions may be about being the target of someone’s plot to harm or shame them.

 Hallucinations and delusions also affect people with this mental health disorder.
 They interpret the reality around them in an abnormal way.
 Their thinking is highly confused, and they may exhibit sudden mood swings.
 Psychosis could be considered the most intense mental health disorder on the list, and treatment is a lifelong process.